Sakshee1234/CLUE/README.md

 # CLUE
-Developed a multiplayer CLUE game using Java Socket Programming
+Developed a multiplayer game using Java socket programming.A card game implemented with help of various data structures like stack to demonstrate real life distribution of cards and many data structures.